palewire/django-calaccess-technical-documentation/docs/calaccess/filingforms/deprecated_forms.rst

 ===============================

-Some of the data in this :doc:`CAL-ACCESS database </calaccess/dbtables>` was collected on these 6 filing forms that have since been deprecated by the California Fair Political Practices Commission (FPPC).
+Some of the data in this :doc:`CAL-ACCESS database </calaccess/dbtables>` were collected on these 6 filing forms that have since been deprecated by the California Fair Political Practices Commission (FPPC).

 No information about these forms is available on either the `FPPC's website <http://www.fppc.ca.gov/forms.html>`_ or the